 The Home of Col. Abraham Penn

 Col. Abraham (Abram) Penn was born in Goochland or Amherst County Virginia in 1743.
 He married Ruth Stovall in 1767 in Amherst County, Virginia.
-Shortly thereafter, he moved to Henry County, Virginia and lived on Beaver Creek on land which was later the home of Col. George Hairston.
+Shortly thereafter, he moved to Henry County, Virginia and lived on Beaver Creek, land which later became the home of Col. George Hairston.

 When Henry County was formed in 1776, Abram Penn was the presiding justice of the County Court.
 He organized and commanded the Henry County troops in the Battle of Guilford Courthouse in the American Revolution and was at the Surrender in Yorktown.